urirosenberg/sampleapp/README.md

-This is a sample Python application that integrates with Google App Engine.
+This is a sample AppDirect Python application that runs on Google app engine.
+Deployment:
+Install Google app engine SDK